Back to Freepik Calendar

 Easter egg hunts, family reunions, Cadbury chocolate eggs, New York City’s Easter Parade

-Family gatherings, celebrations, and fun come to Easter!
+Family gatherings, celebrations, and fun during Easter!

 worldmap